 I am now working exclusively from home, concentrating on photography and selling my City Saunter Books about my walking experience.
 I shoot on location, in studio, and at my home.
 I love what I do and I think that it shows in my work.
-I am excellent with children given that I’m a mom to four of my own and two grandsons.
+I am excellent with children given that I’m a mom to four of my own and three grandchildren.
 And that Bachelor's degree in psychology has finally paid off, as I feel my ability to work well with a diverse population stems from my early experiences in the psychology field.

 I’m Ariniko, pronounced air-i-knee-ko, and I am a greater Lansing area photographer specializing in community and family enrichment through family portraits, business photography, and event photography.